vnen/godot-tiled-importer/README.md

 * Occluder shapes are set as closed if a polygon is used and as open if it is a polyline.

-* For isometric staggered maps, only odd-indexed is supported.
-For even-indexed it would require some extra tricks during import.
-This may be available in the future.
+* For isometric maps, the collision shapes and objects likely will be out of place, because Tiled applies the isometric transform to everything.

 ## Import system caveats

-* If you are embedding images, changing them won't trigger a reimport.
+* If you are embedding images, changing them won't trigger a reimport of the map.

 * If you are using external tile sets in Tiled, changing the tile set won't trigger a reimport.